 Important things to know Before Visiting the Rosé Wine Mansion NYC

-The Rosé Wine Mansion is a temporary pop-up in NYC until October 7.
-Tickets are $45 plus tax, but I recommend saving $10 and visit during happy hour from 2 PM – 4:30 PM Monday-Friday.
-Visiting the Rosé Wine Mansion is for men and women 21 and older.
+Visiting the Rose Wine Mansion is for men and women 21 and older.
 A valid government-issued ID is required and checked at the door before entering.
 Below are some of the different rooms that are inside the Rosé Wine Mansion.

 A Brooklyn Patio